1. Warren Hastings was the first ___________.

 Explanation: The Nawab’s deputy presided, but it was controlled by Company-appointed Indian judges.

-34. In Hastings’ judicial system, Hindu law was applied in matters of:
+34. In Hastings’ judicial system, Hindu law was applied in matters of___________.

 A) Criminal cases